 If you really want to level up your Instagram feed, the best thing you can do is set aside time to spend on it.
 Long gone are the days when Instagram was actually “instant,” and these days it’s more efficient to work on your Instagram in chunks of time.
 Lots of popular Instagrammers will dedicate one or two days a week to shoot and edit content for their Instagram feeds, and then publish those photos throughout the week.

 Scheduling your posts makes managing your Instagram throughout the week a breeze.
 By taking the time to plan out and curate Instagram content, you can post more consistently and schedule your posts for optimal times, which will increase your exposure and help grow your followers.
-With Latergramme’s new media library, you can bulk upload all your photos at once and then easily schedule them for the rest of the week.
+With Later’s media library, you can upload all your posts and then easily schedule them for the rest of the week!